We may earn money or products from the companies mentioned in this post.

-Best Plants for Square Foot Gardening:
+Best Plants for Square Foot Gardening

 Herbs and bulbs are great for square foot gardens, as are beans and most vegetables.
 The only things that don’t work well are bulky vegetables like artichokes, ground spreaders like melons, and root spreaders like blueberries.
-Good picks are:

 - Onions